leandrosardi/blackops/README.md

 The CLI of `ops` provides the following features:

-- Infrastructure as a Code (MySaaS),
+- Infrastructure as a Code (IaaS),
 - Continious Deployment (CD),
 - Processes Monitoring; and
 - Infrastructure Monitoring.